bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     |--@ungrouped:
     |  |--management1

-It is possible to see here that management1 is member of group @ungrouped, which is part of group @all.
+This example shows that management1 is member of group @ungrouped, which is part of group @all.
-More will be seen later in this documentation.
+More information later in this documentation.

 Host variables
 ^^^^^^^^^^^^^^

-To output variables for a specific host, and check for example your variable precedence mechanism provided what is expected, use:
+To display the variables for a specific host, and check, for example, that the variable precedence mechanism is as expected, use:

 .. code-block:: bash

   ansible-inventory --yaml --host management1

-For now, there are no available variables in the inventories, so output will be {}.
+For now, there are no available variables in the inventories, so the output will be {}.

 ansible-playbook
 ----------------

-This command is used to run playbooks, and ask Ansible to execute tasks on desired host(s).
+The **ansible-playbook** command is used to run playbooks, and ask Ansible to execute tasks on desired host(s).
 This is the most used command when using **BlueBanquise**.

-Important parameters are:
+Important parameters:

-* `-e` or `--extra-vars`, which allows to provide additional variables for execution (keep in mind that variables set here win the whole precedence)
+* `-e` or `--extra-vars`, to provide additional variables for execution (keep in mind that variables set here win the whole precedence)
-* `-t` or `--tags`, which allows to execute only specific tasks or part of tasks (seen later)
+* `-t` or `--tags`, to execute only specific tasks or part of tasks (see later)
-* `-s` or `--skip-tags`, which allows to not execute some specific tasks or part of tasks (seen later)
+* `-s` or `--skip-tags`, to not execute some specific tasks or part of tasks (see later)
-* `--list-tasks`, which allows to list all tasks related to roles used in the playbook, and order they will be executed
+* `--list-tasks`, to list all tasks related to roles used in the playbook, and the order in which they will be executed
-* `--start-at-task`, which allows to start/restart playbook at a desired task (to be combined with `--list-tasks`)
+* `--start-at-task`, to start/restart playbook at a desired task (to be combined with `--list-tasks`)
-* `--list-tags`, which allows to list all tags seen during this playbook execution
+* `--list-tags`, to list all tags seen during this playbook execution
-* `--limit`, which limit the playbook execution to a specific list of hosts (if using a group has default host for example)
+* `--limit`, to limit the playbook execution to a specific list of hosts (if using a group has default host for example)

 Debug
 -----